-Obsolete industrial giants, together with weak enforcement of environmental legislation, corruption, and an overcomplicated structure of the state authorities, are to blame for air pollution, experts say.
+Obsolete industrial giants, together with weak enforcement of environmental legislation, corruption, and an overcomplicated structure of the state authorities are all to blame for air pollution according to experts.

 "According to domestic law, major polluters in Bosnia and Herzegovina are to provide data on their emissions to the state authorities and have been responsible for their verification and publishing since 2002 and 2003, respectively .
 Unfortunately, information is not publicly available even now.
 As a result, it is virtually impossible to check whether the industry follows permitted levels of pollution, and it is not possible for citizens to learn who is polluting their environment.
-Our alternative website Eko.ba brings the citizens at least the information that is available; although, because of the lack of data, we unare able to present the whole picture,” said Citizens Support Center of Arnika Association (Czech Republic), Martin Skalský.
+Our alternative website Eko.ba brings the citizens at least the information that is available; although, because of the lack of data, we unare able to present the whole picture,” said Martin Skalský from the Citizens Support Center of Arnika Association (Czech Republic).

 "In reality, the data collected from polluters is available only upon official request, which is usually answered by the respective authorities after long delays, and applicants often receive the information too late to be able to use it in decision-making procedures," says Professor Samir Lemeš, president of the Steering Board of the Zenica NGO Eco Forum.
 According to him, "there is a possibility that the authorities act in favor of polluters, using the poor economic situation and low employment rate as an excuse to hide emissions data from the public.
 Meanwhile, air pollution, especially with dust and sulfur dioxide (SO2), is significant in our country.”

-The Western Balkan country has not ratified the Pollutant Release and Transfer Register (PRTR), a mandatory information tool for the signatories of the PRTR Protocol to the UNECE Aarhus Convention on environmental democracy , signed by BiH as long ago as 2003.
+The Western Balkan country has not ratified the Pollutant Release and Transfer Register (PRTR), a mandatory information tool for the signatories of the PRTR Protocol to the UNECE Aarhus Convention on environmental democracy , signed by BiH back in 2003.
 Since a publicly accessible online register is one of the EU's demands within the approximation of environmental legislation, at least the authorities of the Federation of BiH started some preliminary stages.
-The Ministry of the Environment of the FBiH issues annual reports on the data provided by the polluters.
-Meanwhile, no data exists from the Republika Srpska of BiH , where some of the main polluters are located, for example the Gacko, Ugljevik, and Stanari coal power plants.
+The Ministry of the Environment of the FBiH issues annual reports on the data provided by the polluters though these numbers are unverified from an third party.
+Meanwhile, no data exists from the Republika Srpska of BiH where some of the main polluters are located: the Gacko, Ugljevik, and Stanari coal power plants.

 Top polluters revealed

-Insufficient access to information on environmental issues was recently described by Czech and Bosnian experts in an analysis presented at the 6th Conference of Parties to the UNECE Aarhus Convention in 2017 .
+At the 6th Conference of Parties to the UNECE Aarhus Convention in 2017 , insufficient access to information on environmental issues was recently discussed by Czech and Bosnian experts in an analysis presented.
 Allegedly, nothing has changed to this day.
 The environmental responsibilities are fragmented and the only state-level institution tasked with collecting and reporting data from both entities is the Ministry of Foreign Trade and Economic Relations.